Poodle Temperament, Energy Level, and Lifestyle Fit

 • Often friendly with other pets when socialized

-• May become reserved around strangers
+• May be slightly reserved with strangers

 Emotional Sensitivity and Awareness